 This Wine Country vacation and travel guide will discuss two very special counties in the Golden State – Napa and Sonoma – home of America’s most established wine region and where you can enjoy some one-of-a-kind foodie festivals.
 Many of them focus on wine, of course, but rest assured that grapes aren’t the only things that grow well here!

-The scenery you will find depends upon the season of your visit, but the vineyards are lovely all year-round – teeming with yellow mustard flowers in the spring or vines laden ripe, awaiting harvest in the fall – so be sure to bring a camera.
-Many Wine Country visitors, in fact, prefer to come during the off-season.
-The area slows down a bit after the summer and harvest have passed, and for many people the winter and spring climates are more temperate, as well.
+The scenery you’ll find depends upon the season of your visit, but a vineyard view is lovely year-round – teeming with yellow mustard flowers in the spring or vines laden ripe, awaiting harvest in the fall.
+Many Wine Country visitors prefer to come during the off-season.
+The area slows down a bit after the summer and harvest have passed, and for many people the winter and spring climates are more enjoyable, as well.

-The summer and fall high seasons are, as you might imagine, quite crowded, and if this is when you plan to visit, advance planning can significantly improve your overall experience.
+As one would expect, the summer and fall high seasons are quite crowded.
+If this is when you plan to visit, advance planning can significantly improve your overall experience.
 Some quick suggestions:

-- avoid Highway 29 as much as possible (Silverado Trail can be a useful alternative, and a good map — DO NOT rely on having online access in your car — can guide you through some lovely back roads),
+- avoid Highway 29 as much as possible (Silverado Trail can be a useful alternative, and a good map — DO NOT rely on having online access in your car — can guide you through some lovely back roads); and

 - make your dinner reservations months in advance, especially if the trendiest restaurants are on your “can’t miss” list.
 (And, don’t forget about the picnic option because this may very well be the best place on Earth for a picnic!)